 During the discussions of the mandates and the activities of the Study Groups, it was noted that the mandates of some Study Groups are maintained at high level structure and language, whereas the mandate of some other Study Groups go much into detail.
 There is a need to have a harmonized approach.
 It was also indicated that a possible way is to keep the “General areas of study” at high level and describe “Points of guidance” in detail.

-During consideration of the above (TD993R1) it was indicated by the delegate from Iran that according to his view, while the hard works and valuable course of actions taken by SGs are highly appreciated, it is worth to mention that SGs are expected when reporting their activities with respect to a given subject(s) which is also studied by other Study Group(s), they are kindly invited to only focus on their own activities without comparing that/those activity/activities with the activities carried out by other Study Group(s) on that identical subject.
+During consideration of the above (TD993R1) it was indicated by some Member States that according to their view, while the hard works and valuable course of actions taken by SGs are highly appreciated, it is worth to mention that SGs are expected when reporting their activities with respect to a given subject(s) which is also studied by other Study Group(s), they are kindly invited to only focus on their own activities without comparing that/those activity/activities with the activities carried out by other Study Group(s) on that identical subject.
 This is necessary to avoid any eventual misinterpretation that actions taken by other Study Group(s) are underestimated or criticised.
 Study Groups have always closely co elaborated with each other and invited to continue to do so in future in order to maintain the principle of mutual collaboration and recognition of each other activities.